Requirements of the SERPA 1990: Work Vehicles and Transportation - Information for Employers - HE1628

 - passenger lounges.

-These obligations are complementary to employers’ existing obligations under the health and safety in employment legislation; and complementary to ‘good employer obligations’.
+These obligations are in addition to employers’ existing obligations under the health and safety in employment legislation; and in addition to ‘good employer obligations’.

-The Act sets out the process for complaints relating to workplace smoking.
+The Act sets out the process for complaints relating to workplace smoking and vaping.

-- Complaints relating to workplace smoking can be made to the employer of the workplace, or the Director-General of Health, and must specify the particulars of the complaint.
+- Complaints relating to workplace smoking and vaping can be made to the employer of the workplace, or the Director-General of Health, and must specify the particulars of the complaint.

 - The employer has 20 working days to investigate whether a breach of the Act has occurred, and to try to resolve the complaint.
 If the complaint was received by the Director-General, it will be referred to the employer in the first instance.